henryhxu/CSCI3150/README.md

 This course discusses the principles in the design and implementation of operating systems (OS).
 Main topics include: OS concepts and abstractions, process management, memory management, file systems, and virtualization.

 ### Textbook (optional)
-The course materials are based upon the following classic textbook:
+The course materials are partly based upon the following classic textbook:
 - Operating Systems: Three Easy Pieces, Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau
 - The book is free online: http://pages.cs.wisc.edu/~remzi/OSTEP/